 \subsection{High-order Lloyd Algorithm (HLloyd)}

 As a starting point, it is natural to consider the following least squares estimator of $\cS$ and $z_k$:

-This scheme corresponds to the maximal likelihood estimator (MLE) and is a mixed-integer programming with one continuous ($\cS$) and $d$ discrete ($z_1,\ldots,z_d$) decision variables.
+This scheme is a mixed-integer programming with one continuous ($\cS$) and $d$ discrete ($z_1,\ldots,z_d$) arguments.
 In general, \eqref{eq:MLE} is non-convex and computationally intractable.

 Therefore, we propose a new iterative method to solve this problem.
 Suppose at step $t$, we have estimators $\cS^{(t)}, z_1^{(t)}, \cdots, z_d^{(t)}$ and want to update them at step $t+1$.
-On the one hand, given the block membership vectors $(z_1^{(t)}, \cdots, z_d^{(t)})$, the optimization object \eqref{eq:MLE} becomes a quadratic function of $\cS$ and optimal solution can be computed via a block-wise average:
+On one hand, given the block membership vectors $(z_1^{(t)}, \cdots, z_d^{(t)})$, the optimization objective function \eqref{eq:MLE} becomes quadratic of $\cS$ and the optimal solution can be computed via a block-wise average:

 where $\text{Average}(\cdot)$ computes the sample mean given a set of values.

 On the other hand, given $\cS^{(t)}$ and $(d-1)$ block memberships ($z_1^{(t)},\ldots, z_{k-1}^{(t)}, z_{k+1}^{(t)},\ldots, z_{d}^{(t)}$), the update of membership vector $z_k^{(t+1)}$ can be obtained by performing a nearest neighbor search in a dimension-reduced space.
 Specifically, we first aggregate all mode-$k$ slices of $\cY$ to a dimension-reduced space using $\{z_{k'}^{(t)}\}_{k'\neq k}$, the block information from the other $d-1$ clusters.
 That is, we calculate $\cY_k^{(t)} \in \bbR^{r_1\times \cdots \times r_{k-1} \times p_k \times r_{k+1} \times \cdots \times r_d}$ as